Skip to content

 Dolomiti Supersummer

-In autumn, you can experience the world's most beautiful mountains even more easily and sustainably: car-free, while hiking and biking.
+In summer, you can experience the world's most beautiful mountains even more easily and sustainably: car-free, while hiking and biking.
 The Dolomiti Supersummer Liftpass opens up the airy route to the UNESCO World Natural Heritage Site in 12 Dolomite regions.

 Wandern in den Dolomiten

-Produced in the Dolomites Region Val Gardena
+Made in the Dolomites Region Val Gardena

 Would you like a slice of mild goat cheese?
 Or a hand-carved artist’s doll?
 Or a larger-than-life wooden sculpture?
 Find a wide range of local, high-quality foods and handcrafted articles for daily use in the Dolomites Region Val Gardena, as in the rest of South Tyrol.
 Lots of producers sell straight from the farm where you can sample the treats and get to know the producers.
 The people of Val Gardena have been interested in wood carving and wood sculpture since the 16th century.
 This was not only in order to make something out of wood, a plentiful natural material, but also to safeguard the economic existence of the valley.
 For centuries already, products from the valley have been sold throughout Europe and even America.